 To formally dispute a specific charge:

 If your insurer underpaid a claim because of a coding error, you can also request that the hospital resubmit the claim with corrected codes.
-This is called a claims resubmission and is a routine process — hospitals may not volunteer to do it, but they cannot refuse a legitimate request.
+This is called a claims resubmission and is a routine process — Replace with: 'hospitals may not volunteer to do it, but a written request for resubmission with corrected codes is a reasonable and recognized step — and refusing without explanation may support an escalation complaint.'

 What local resources in Dover, DE can help you dispute a hospital bill?